Interactivity-BV/2024-05-27-genai/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system.
 You need to have a modern Internet browser.
-If you'd like, you can use Visual Studio Code + Jupyter Notebook plugin as.
+If you'd like, you can use Visual Studio Code + Jupyter Notebook plugin as well.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.